RedVoxInc/redvox-python-sdk/docs/python_sdk/README.md

 * Aggregates both API 900 and API M data into a common format
 * Provides corrections for timing and location

-This manual documents the mid-level interface as the high-level interface is still under development and considered experimental.
-The high-level documentation is still forthcoming.

 Up-to-date API documentation for the mid-level API is provided on [GitHub](https://redvoxinc.github.io/redvox-sdk/v3.0.0a21/api_docs/redvox/index.html) and frequently referenced throughout this manual.